Skip to main content

 • If it is going to be shared with another data fiduciary

-Implement security measures
+#6 Implement security measures

-Data fiduciaries must implement necessary safety measures at the technical and organisational levels to prevent any data breaches.
+Organisations must implement necessary safety measures at the technical and organisational levels to prevent any data breaches.

 Some of the reasonable security measures under the DPDP rules, 2025 include:

-• Maintain access controls and access logs,
+• Access controls and access logs, and their regular reviews.

-Redressal mechanisms
+#7 Redressal mechanisms

 Data fiduciaries must implement effective and convenient redressal mechanisms.
 Provide the procedures for exercising consumer rights in the privacy notice and appoint a person to oversee grievances.